 3. Provide Inspiration

 A manager plans details, while a leader sets the direction.
-The goal is to make a shift from transactional interactions to transformational.
+The goal is to make a shift from transactional interactions to transformational ones.
 This relinquishment of control can be hard for managers who are rigid in their habits.

 Good leaders don’t let their ego rule and never fail to give credit where credit is due.